meco-group/mit-impact-2024/index.md

 ### Organizers

-This workshop is organized by four members of the MECO Research Team of KU Leuven,
+This workshop is organized (and its content has been created) by five members of the MECO Research Team of KU Leuven, Belgium:
-Belgium:

 [Alejandro Astudillo](https://www.mech.kuleuven.be/en/pma/research/meco/people/00124760)
 Postdoctoral researcher